-At Key Stage 4, the majority of pupils will study a range of fiction and non-fiction texts from the 19th, 20th and 21stCenturies in preparation for the AQA English Language GCSE.
+At Key Stage 4 the majority of students will study a range of fiction and non-fiction texts from the 19th, 20th and 21st century in preparation for the AQA English language GCSE.

-Enrichment activities across the English Department
+Enrichment activities across the English Department.